Brexit predictions

 Three years passed since the United Kingdom actually withdrew from the European Union, and eight years since the Brexit referendum had taken place.

 We revisit this historic decision and see how it affected the British economy and society.
-Using the latest data and analysis from a broad range of sources, we asses which side gave more accurate predictions on the consequences of the withdrawal.
+Using the latest data and analysis from a broad range of sources, we assess which side gave more accurate predictions on the consequences of the withdrawal.

-Vote Leave is the campaigning organisation supporting the decision to “Leave” the EU.
 It was directed by political strategist Dominic Cummings and backed, among others, by then-Mayor of London Boris Johnson, who later served as Prime Minister from 2019 to 2022.

-Britain Stronger in Europe advocacy group led the campaign to “Remain”.
-It was backed by then-Prime Minister David Cameron, who initiated the Brexit referendum in an attempt to settle the United Kingdom’s position within it and resigned after the public voted to Leave.
+It was backed by then-Prime Minister David Cameron, who initiated the Brexit referendum in an attempt to settle the United Kingdom’s position within the EU and resigned after the public voted to Leave.

-Other arguments were based on assessing the past.
-For example, the Remain camp highlighted the benefits of the EU, such as free movement of people, goods and services, access to the single market, protection of human rights and environmental standards, scientific cooperation and participation in various EU programs and agencies.
+The Remain camp highlighted the benefits of the EU, such as free movement of people, goods and services, access to the single market, protection of human rights and environmental standards, scientific cooperation and participation in various EU programs and agencies.

-On the other hand, the Leave camp emphasised the drawbacks of the EU membership, such as loss of control over the laws, borders and budgets, regulations imposed by the EU, and alleged lack of democracy and accountability in the EU institutions.
+The Leave camp emphasised the drawbacks of the EU membership, such as loss of control over the laws, borders and budgets, regulations imposed by the EU, and alleged lack of democracy and accountability in the EU institutions.

 We compiled predictions made by both camps in their official materials, including archived versions of the websites and the aforementioned leaflets.

-It is very hard to isolate the impact of Brexit from other factors when it comes to assessing predictions.
+It is hard to isolate the impact of Brexit from other factors when it comes to assessing predictions.

 Moreover, the unexpectedly long and complicated withdrawal process was not anticipated by any side, making it harder to judge their predictions.

-For some effects, it may still be too early – the United Kingdom left the EU on January 31, 2020, but remained in the transition period until the end of 2020, during which it followed the EU rules and regulations.
+The United Kingdom left the EU on January 31, 2020, but remained in the transition period until the end of 2020, during which it followed the EU rules and regulations.

 Employment

-Specifically, jobs in the steel industry dropped by a third since the referendum, as the British steel industry was in a huge crisis post-Brexit and required governmental assistance.
+Jobs in the steel industry dropped by a third since the referendum, as the British steel industry was in a huge crisis post-Brexit and required governmental assistance.
 In 2016 there were around 32,000 people working in the British steel industry, by 2023 only 21,180 remained.

 Industries